 Turkish cuisine has a lot of variations on the theme of meat, aubergine and tomato.
 And it’s to their credit – together they’re absolutely delicious.
 Always!
-Turkish moussaka is one of my favourite dishes, and one I often make for an extravagant, yet simple, weeknight dinner.
+Turkish moussaka, or musakka in Turkish, is one of my favourite dishes.
+I often make it for an extravagant, yet simple, weeknight dinner.

 How to make Turkish moussaka